esferatec/ec-luart-widgetmanager/ecluart/README.md

 WidgetManager:apply() -> none
 ```

 This function places the widgets in the zorder table in the given order.
-It iterates over the zorder table using ipairs and calls the tofront method on each widget to position it at the back.
+It iterates over the zorder table and calls the tofront method on each widget to position it at the front.

 ## Method - hide